 One Thousand Eight Hundred Pennies.

 When I was a little kid I collected hockey cards.
-It was not so much that I collected, but more like I bought hockey cards.
-It was a winter ritual to buy the ten cent wax packs of my cardboard heroes.
-Most of my friends also bought hockey cards, our schoolyard card games and card trading consumed most of our recesses and lunch hours.
-As well quite a bit of my free time before and after school was also spent trying to complete all of my checklists.
+It was not so much that I really collected them but more like I bought them.
+It was a winter ritual to buy the dime wax packs of my cardboard heroes.
+Most of my friends at school also bought hockey cards and our schoolyard card games, card trading consumed all of our recesses and lunch hours.
+Quite a bit of my free time before and after school was also spent trying to complete all of my checklists.

 I just had to have every tiny box checked off.

-By season's end the cards would be well worn from my daily handling.
-Creases, dinged and fuzzy corners were the norm and most of my cards would be discarded or thrown away.
-Some would end up on my bike spokes and a few of my favorite players were put away in a shoebox.
-Once the hockey season ended, many kids switched over to baseball cards.
-I never bought baseball cards since I was not much of a baseball fan back when I was in public school.
+By winters end my hockey cards would be well worn from a full season of daily handling.
+Creases, stains along with fuzzy corners were the norm and most of my cards would be discarded or thrown away.
+Some would end up on my bike spokes and a few of my favorite players were put safely away in between the pages of my bible.
+Once the hockey season ended many kids switched over to baseball cards.
+I never bought baseball cards since I was not much of a baseball fan back when I was in grade school.

-Topps was the big sports card manufacture.
+Topps was by far the big sports card manufacture.
 Back in 1958 the O-Pee-Chee Company which was a Canadian chewing gum manufacture entered into a marketing agreement with the Topps Company of the United States.
 O-Pee-Chee promoted annual trading card sets in Canada which quickly became very popular with kids.
 The standard pack included a stick of bubble gum with a small stack of picture cards.
-During their first year, O-Pee-Chee produced both NHL hockey and CFL football cards.
+During their first year of operation O-Pee-Chee produced both NHL hockey and CFL football cards.

 Once I started high school hockey cards became less of a novelty and I hardly ever bought them.
-I never saw any other students with hockey cards at my high schools.
+I never saw any other students with hockey cards at high school.
 I guess we had all outgrown our childhood passion, we were now teenagers and we all had other passions.
-It would be many years later when I was in my early twenties before I would be reintroduced to my childhood love of hockey cards.
-I had a work colleague who would attend card shows in the Toronto area on a regular basis and he always invited me to join him, but I would never go.
+It would be many years later when I was in my early twenties before I would once again be reintroduced to my childhood passion.
+I had a work colleague who would always attend card shows in the Toronto area and he always invited me to join him, but I would never go.

 Wayne Gretzky was dominating the NHL back in the early 80's.
-He was by far the most popular Canadian during this time and he was my favorite player.
-It would be Wayne's rookie card that would become my eventual first card show purchase.
+He was by far the most popular Canadian during this time and it would be Wayne's rookie card that would eventually become my first card show purchase.

 I spent an astronomical one thousand eight hundred pennies and I was now hooked.
-I began attending more shows and started visiting various card shops that were now opening up all over the city.
-There were now dozens of new card shops in the Toronto area and my job afforded me the opportunity to visit many of them weekly.
-Gradually I purchased more Gretzky rookie cards along with all of his other O-Pee-Chee cards.
-I scoured the monthly Sluggers price guide and the Gretzky rookie card began soaring in value rather quickly.
-Almost overnight it had now become a twenty thousand pennies card and it was continuing to rise in value.
+I began attending more shows and I started visiting various card shops that were now opening up all over the city.
+There were now over a dozen new card shops in the Toronto area and my job afforded me the opportunity to visit many of them weekly.
+Gradually I began to purchase more Gretzky rookie cards along with all of his other O-Pee-Chee cards.
+I scoured the monthly Sluggers price guide and the Gretzky rookie card began to soar in value rather quickly.
+Almost overnight it had now become a twenty thousand penny card and it was just continuing to rise in value.

-I now had multiples of all my Gretzky cards and I never sold or traded any of them.
-Up to then the most I had paid for one of Wayne’s raw rookie cards was ten thousand pennies.
-It was the nicest one that I owned and it was a perfectly centered mint card.
-I also purchased the complete 396 card set from that year in near mint condition including the Gretzky rookie.
-I now owned the complete set, plus I had an additional ten Gretzky rookie cards and my total investment was now just under fifty thousand pennies.
+I now had multiples of all my Gretzky cards, I never sold or traded any of them and the most I paid for one of Wayne’s raw rookie cards was ten thousand pennies.
+It was a top dollar card, the nicest one that I owned and it was a perfectly centered mint card.
+I also purchased the complete 396 card set from that rookie year in near mint condition.
+I now owned the complete set plus I had an additional ten Gretzky rookie cards put away in toploaders.
+My total Gretzky investment had now peaked at fifty thousand pennies.

-I also began buying other complete sets from the 70's and the 80's all with the now much coveted clean checklists.
-Our old schoolyard checked checklists were now much less desired by serious collectors.
+I also started buying many other complete sets from the 70's and the 80's all with the now much coveted clean checklists.
+Our old schoolyard checked off checklists were now much less desired by serious collectors.
 As well I started to buy other star player rookie cards in the best condition I could find.
-My collection was growing rather quickly and I was buying a wax pack or two almost daily on my route.
+My collection was growing rather quickly and I was buying a wax pack or two almost daily on my ice cream route.
 The packs now cost a quarter and they had fewer cards per pack, but the powdered pink stick of stale gum was still in each pack.
-I stored all of my new cards in boxes specially designed for card collectors with a couple completely full 5000 card boxes.
+I stored all of my new cards in boxes specially designed for card collectors and I had a couple of completely full 5000 card boxes.

 My most valuable players were always slipped into plastic toploaders just like my old work colleague had done many years earlier for extra protection.
 They were all kept in separate boxes away from the lesser value players.
-For the most part my card collection consisted of five investment star players and ninety-five commons (worthless non-star players) for every hundred cards that I owned.
+For the most part my card collection consisted of ten investment star players and ninety commons (worthless non-star players) for every hundred cards that I owned.

 Still, I never sold or traded any of my cards.

 By the late 80's card shows as well as card shops were literally everywhere in Toronto.
-As well as cards, both shows and shops became outlets for the selling of various other sports memorabilia.
-Old magazines, programs, calendars, pucks, jerseys, sticks and professionally framed autographed photos became very popular with collectors.
+Both shows and shops became outlets for the selling of various other sports memorabilia instead of just cards.
+Old magazines, programs, calendars, pucks, jerseys, sticks and professionally framed autographed photos were now becoming very popular with collectors.
 Finding an old original six item in good condition was sure to be a big cash windfall.
 Vendors could not get enough of those vintage items and would often pay a premium for your newly found garage sale treasures.

-However, everything began to change in 1990 and greed would slowly begin to take over the sportscard industry.
-New card companies began flooding the market with their mass produced products.
+However, everything began to change in 1990.
+Greed would slowly begin to erode into the sportscard industry and new card companies began flooding the market with their mass produced overpriced products.
 Gone were the good old wax packs, now replaced with new sealed tamper proof packaging.
-It was a well-known fact in the hobby that unscrupulous vendors would open wax packs and replace valuable star player cards with worthless commons.
-It was very easy for them to rewrap the pack then heat the wax paper wrapper, sealing it with a sandwich iron and I could not tell if a pack had been opened and resealed.
+It was a well-known fact in the hobby that unscrupulous vendors would open wax packs and replace valuable star player cards with the worthless common players.
+It was too easy for them to rewrap the pack then heat the wax paper wrapper sealing it with a sandwich iron.
+You could not tell if a pack had been opened and resealed.

 Cards were now much more vibrant, the photos and cardboard stock was far more superior than the old O-Pee-Chee’s I had grown up with.
 The industry was attracting a whole new wave of collectors eager to spend up to five bucks for a tamper proof foil pack of trading cards.
 Money was being made hand over fist.
 I even found myself visiting various wholesalers in the Toronto area, buying boxes of cards for the same price that the vendors would pay.
 I literally opened hundreds and hundreds of packs of hockey cards.
 I was no longer buying the O-Pee-Chee’s that I had grown up with since they had now taken a back seat to the likes of Upper Deck, Pro Set, Fleer and Score.